 Myles is a visionary climate scientist at Oxford University.
 He proposed using volunteer computing for climate research in a Nature article in 2000.
 I read this and immediately contacted him.
 They had done something remarkable: taking a state-of-the-art climate model - a giant FORTRAN program that had only been run on supercomputers - and getting it to run on Windows PCs.
 They initially hired a local company to develop the job-distribution software, but switched to BOINC as soon as it was available.

 I was very eager to make CPDN a success.
 In 2005 I spent a month in Oxford, staying in Myles' house (he was away for the summer) and working with Carl and Tolu.

-In my view, CPDN hasn't lived up to its potential.
+CPDN accomplished a lot but didn't fully live up to its potential.
 Carl didn't feel appreciated at CPDN, and he left in 2008.
 Tolu left a year or two later.
 That left CPDN without a lot of technical resources.
 Oxford appointed a "director of volunteer computing", but nothing came of it.

 Bruce is a world-famous physicist (he studied with Stephen Hawking) who also loves to play with computer hardware and software.
 In 2005 he approached me to discuss using BOINC to look for continuous gravitational waves; this became Einstein@home.

 Bruce become very interested in BOINC, especially the part of the server that deals with job failures and timeouts.
 He encouraged me to formalize this as a finite-state machine.
 He also designed and implemented "locality scheduling", which tries to send jobs that use particular input files to computers that already have those files (Einstein@home has big input files, each of which is used by many jobs).

 We co-authored a paper and he graciously included me on many of the Einstein@home papers.